oasci/pitt-biosc1540-2025s/content/lectures/02A/index.md

 -   Describe the core principles of sequencing by synthesis, focusing on reversible terminators and bridge amplification.
 -   Explain how single-molecule sequencing platforms detect and interpret DNA bases.
 -   Compare the fundamental advantages and challenges of second- and third-generation sequencing methods.

-### Quality Control in DNA Sequencing Experiments

-Understand the essential quality control measures required post-sequencing to ensure data reliability and integrity and recognize the implications of data quality on downstream analyses.

--   Identify key post-sequencing quality control processes, including base quality scoring, adapter trimming, and error detection.
--   Discuss the consequences of poor-quality sequencing data on downstream computational analyses, such as assembly errors and false variant calls.

 ## Readings